robinoosterik2/ScoutingDrankKas/README.md

 7. Create a superuser account:
  Sadly this work in progress.
 At this moment create a user, comment out the middleware checking for admin and add your own admin role :(.

+> **Note**
+> You can also run the app directly without Docker by executing `pnpm prisma generate && pnpm prisma db push` followed by `pnpm run dev` inside `app/`.
 ---

 ## 📂 Project Structure

+- `/app`: Nuxt 3 frontend and server routes.
   - `/components`: Reusable Vue components.
   - `/layouts`: Layout components for different pages.
   - `/pages`: Vue pages for routing.
-- `/plugins`: Nuxt plugins for extending functionality.
-- `/store`: Vuex store for state management.
-- `/middleware`: Middleware for route handling.
-- `/assets`: CSS files for styling.
-- `/public`: Static files and assets.
+  - `/middleware`: Route guards and navigation logic.
+  - `/prisma`: Prisma schema and migrations for the SQLite database.
-- `/server`: Server-side code and API routes.
+  - `/server`: Nitro server routes, middleware, and utilities.
-- `/utils`: Utility functions and helpers.
+  - `/utils`: Shared helpers and composables.
+- `/docker-compose.yml`: Development container configuration.
+- `/render.yaml`: Deployment configuration for Render.com.

 ---